AlexeyMK/alexeymk.com/_posts/2014-08-01-did-i-say-estonia%3F-i-meant-costa-rica.md

 ---
+date: 2014-08-01 11:27:40
+description: I'm putting Estonia on hold - still excited to go there, and hoping to do so in April or May, once it warms up again.
 layout: post
-title: !
-'Did I say Estonia?
-I meant Costa Rica'
 published: true
-description: "I'm putting Estonia on hold - still excited to go there, and hoping to do so in April or May, once it warms up again."
-date: 2014-08-01 11:27:40
 tags:
-- meta
-- nomad
+- remote-work
-- hackerparadise
+- reflections
+title: Did I say Estonia?
+I meant Costa Rica
 ---

 I'm putting [Estonia](/2014/07/03/when-visas-turn-into-pumpkins.html) on hold - still excited to go there, and hoping to do so in April or May, once it warms up again.